Occupational Outlook in Alberta for Citizenship and Immigration Officers

 Experienced immigration and citizenship officials may choose to move for better job prospects.
 Individual initiative, interest, competence, employment record, and knowledge of applicable laws and regulations are all taken into consideration when making promotions.

-Here we list the types of organizations where most people in this profession can be found.
-The information was collected from the 2016 Census.
+The sections below detail the types of organizations where most people in this profession can be found.
+The information comes from the most recent U.S. Census.

 One or more 2016 National Occupational Classification (NOC) categories include this work in Alberta.